 Units 1 and 2: Satisfactory completion of one of Biology, Chemistry, General Mathematics, Maths: Mathematical Methods or Physics; and Units 3 and 4: A study score of at least 25 in English/English Language/Literature or at least 30 in EAL.

 This specialised degree is for talented Indigenous Australians who may not meet the regular Bachelor of Science entry requirements.
 It includes integrated support and academic skills subjects alongside our popular Science program.
+Applicants for guaranteed entry to the Bachelor of Science (Extended) also require a passing score in a Year 12 Biology, Chemistry, Mathematics or Physics subject.

 All domestic undergraduate students enrol in a Commonwealth Supported Place (CSP), which is subsidised by the Australian Government.
 Students pay a contribution amount that is determined by the Australian Government, based on the subjects undertaken.
 More details on fees and student contribution amounts.